Receive Website Screenshots in Your Email Inbox

 Look for the Job ID on the Usage Logs page to track the request.

-To prevent mail servers from blocking emails with large attachments, an email will contain a maximum of 3 screenshots.
+To avoid issues with mail servers rejecting large attachments, each email will include a maximum of 3 screenshots.